MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hybrid.md

 ### Hybrid OneDrive

-If you currently use OneDrive or MySites in SharePoint Server on-premises, we highly recommend deploying hybrid OneDrive.
+If you currently use OneDrive or MySites in SharePoint Server, we highly recommend deploying hybrid OneDrive.
 With hybrid OneDrive, users are redirected from their on-premises OneDrive to OneDrive in Microsoft 365.
-Hybrid OneDrive allows for seamless navigation to OneDrive in the cloud from both SharePoint on-premises and Microsoft 365.
+Hybrid OneDrive allows for seamless navigation to OneDrive in the cloud from both SharePoint Server and Microsoft 365.

 When you deploy hybrid OneDrive, the OneDrive links in the SharePoint Server ribbon and app launcher will point to OneDrive in Microsoft 365.